Ping Pong (manga)

 It was adapted into a 2002 live-action film.
-An anime television series adaptation produced by Tatsunoko Production and directed by Masaaki Yuasa was aired on Fuji TV's noitamina block between April and June 2014.

-In North America, Funimation streamed and licensed the series in 2014.
+An anime television series adaptation produced by Tatsunoko Production and directed by Masaaki Yuasa was aired on Fuji TV's Noitamina block between April and June 2014.
+In North America, Funimation (later Crunchyroll LLC) licensed the series in 2014.
 Viz Media released the manga in 2020.

 Premise

 Despite having drastically different personalities, high school boys Peco and Smile have been friends since childhood.
 Now, they are both talented members of table tennis club of Katase High School.
 Peco gets decisively defeated by a Chinese student and thus becomes so devastated that he quits practicing.
 Meanwhile, Smile's personality always prevents him from winning against Peco.
 Coach Jō, however, discovers Smile's potential and tries to motivate him to overcome his psychological obstacle.